Mic Drop (song): Music and lyrics

 Musically, the album version of "Mic Drop" has been described as a groovy hip hop number backed by heavy bass and sampled gunshots.
 The remix version introduces EDM synths and trap-infused beats over the original hip hop melody.
 In terms of musical notation, the original version was composed in the key of F♯ major, while the remix was composed in A♯ minor.
 Both versions have a tempo of 170 beats per minute and last for 3:58.
 Two versions of the remix were released: the studio version released on digital streaming platforms featured Desiigner, while the version accompanying the music video replaced the rapper's intro with Korean verses from the original album version.
-Both the original Korean and Japanese versions were written by Pdogg, Supreme Boi, "Hitman" Bang, and band members J-Hope and RM, with production handled solely by Pdogg.
+Both the original Korean and Japanese versions were written by Pdogg, Supreme Boi, "Hitman" Bang, and band members RM and J-Hope, with production handled solely by Pdogg.
 The remixed version was also created by the same songwriters, with additional writing by Aoki, Desiigner, Tayla Parx, Flowsik, and Shae Jacobs.
 The latter was produced by Aoki, with additional production from Pdogg who also served as one of the recording engineers of the track.
 Band member Jungkook provided backing vocals for the song, alongside Supreme Boi, Docskim, Hiss Noise and Pdogg.
 It was mixed by Jaycen Joshua with assistance from David Nakaj and Ben Milchev at the Larrabee Sound Studios in North Hollywood, Los Angeles, while mastering was handled by Randy Merrill at Sterling Sound in New York City.

 American electro house musician Steve Aoki (pictured) produced the remix of "Mic Drop".

 The song incorporates a dark percussion line and Lil Wayne-esque cadences in its composition.
 As opposed to Aoki's signature build-and-drop house music style, it makes use of an uptempo "cluttered" production, which loops its starting rhythm with trap and a pulsating synth-line.
 Instrumentation is provided by keyboards, synthesizer, and guitar.
 The song is further driven by drumbeats and features repetitive chanting from the band.
 The opening verse features Desiigner's "fast-talking" followed by heavy Auto-Tuned vocals and "super-aggressive" English verses from the band.

 According to RM, "Mic Drop" was inspired by former US president Barack Obama's mic drop at his last White House Correspondents' Dinner in 2016.
 Speaking about the song in an interview, Desiigner said: "What ["Mic Drop"] means to me is definitely—like when you really amazingly, tremendously kill the beat.
 And you just drop the mic after that.
 You just know that you did your thing on that."
 In the song's lyrics, BTS celebrate their global popularity, narrating their hard work and numerous achievements through lines like: "Another trophy, my hands carry 'em / Too many that I can't even count 'em (turn it up now) / Mic drop, mic drop / Be careful of your feet, be careful of what you say."
 (Note: The quoted lyrics are from the remix version of the song.)